EddieIvan01/win32api-practice/dll-hijack-digger/README.md

 Inspired by [sensepost/rattler](https://github.com/sensepost/rattler), but improve the way of detecting (using named pipe to detect)

-And same as `rattler`, it could only dig vulnerability of [load-time linking](https://docs.microsoft.com/en-us/cpp/build/linking-an-executable-to-a-dll?view=msvc-160).
-So in my opinion, they are both useless.
+And same as `rattler`, it could only dig vulnerability of [runtime dynamic linking](https://docs.microsoft.com/en-us/cpp/build/linking-an-executable-to-a-dll?view=msvc-160). **So in my opinion, they are both useless and unstable**.
 The better way to dig DLL hijack is monitoring manually via `ProcessMonitor`

 ***